A monotone $Q^1$ finite element method for anisotropic elliptic equations: Introduction

 \subsection{Contributions and organization of the paper}

-It is well known that the second-order accurate linear schemes, such as mixed finite element and multi-point flux approximation, do not always satisfy monotonicity for distorted meshes or with high anisotropy ratio.
+It is well known that the second-order accurate linear schemes, such as mixed finite element and multi-point flux approximation, do not always satisfy monotonicity on distorted meshes or with high anisotropy ratio.
 In this paper, we construct a monotone $Q^1$ finite element method for solving the equation \eqref{elli-pde-1}, which is second-order accurate for function values.

 To analyze the monotonicity of the stiffness matrix, we approximate integrals with a specific quadrature rule, particularly, the linear combination of the trapezoid rule and midpoint rule.
-We demonstrate that a continuous $Q^1$ finite element method with the specific quadrature rule, when applied to the anisotropic diffusion problem on a uniform mesh, ensures monotonicity for the problem with a diagonally dominant diffusion coefficient matrix.
-The method is linear, second-order accurate.
-The convergence of the function values for this method is also proven.
-The coefficient constraints become mesh constraints when this $Q^1$ finite element method is used on general quadrilateral meshes.
+Then we demonstrate that the continuous $Q^1$ finite element method with the specific quadrature rule, when applied to the anisotropic diffusion problem on a uniform mesh, ensures monotonicity for the problem with a diagonally dominant diffusion coefficient matrix.
+The method is linear and second-order accurate.
+The convergence of the function values for this method is rigorously proven.
+The coefficient constraints become mesh constraints when this $Q^1$ finite element method is applied on general quadrilateral meshes.

-The paper is organized as follows.
-In Section \ref{sec-preliminaries}, we introduce the notations and review standard quadrature estimates.
-In Section \ref{sec-Q1-scheme}, we derive the $Q^1$ scheme for anisotropic diffusion equation with Dirichlet boundary condition and derive the coefficient constraints for the stiffness matrix to be an $M$-matrix.
-In Section \ref{sec-convergence}, we prove the convergence of function values.
+This paper is organized as follows.
+In Section \ref{sec-preliminaries}, we introduce the notations and review some standard quadrature error estimates.
+In Section \ref{sec-Q1-scheme}, we derive the $Q^1$ scheme for anisotropic diffusion equation with Dirichlet boundary condition and the coefficient constraints for the stiffness matrix to be an $M$-matrix.
+In Section \ref{sec-convergence}, the convergence rate of function values is proved.
 In Section \ref{sec-gen-quad-mesh}, we discuss the extension to general quadrilateral meshes.
 Numerical results are given in Section \ref{sec-test}.